jeromecoupe/webstoemp/src/blogposts/2019-08-17-headless-cms-graphql-api-eleventy.md

 The GraphQL API from DatoCMS has a hard limit: you can only get 100 records per query (thanks to [Dan Fascia](https://twitter.com/danfascia) for pointing that out to me initially).
 If we have a large blog of more than 100 posts, we just have to make multiple queries and concatenate the results to make sure we get all blogposts.

+_Update June 8th 2020: don't be a dummy like me and use await in a while loop.
+There are [more performant ways to fetch data from an API](/blog/performant-data-fetching-promises-eleventy/)_

 ```js
 // required packages
 const fetch = require("node-fetch");